 Washington, DC 20090

-or bring it to any DC DMV service center.
-You may also send someone in your place, provided that person brings a copy of your DC DMV driver license or identification card.
+You can also bring it to any DC DMV service center.
+You may send someone in your place, provided that person brings a copy of your DC DMV driver license or identification card.

 If your request is approved, you may be issued a one-week permit, temporary placard, or long-term placard.
 By law, one placard and one set of vehicle tags may be issued for each applicant who is a DC resident.